-Symptoms of a black eye are are often difficult not to notice!
-Bruising and swelling occurs around the eye which will be painful and tender.
+Symptoms of a black eye are often difficult not to notice!
+Bruising and swelling occur around the eye which will be painful and tender.
 It may not be possible to fully open the eye and vision could be impaired in more serious cases.

 Treatment for a black eye